 Since June 1991, Neighborhood Supper has been providing a free meal and a place of community every Tuesday evening at the Congregational Church in Littleton.
 Neighborhood Supper is a nonprofit organization modeled after meals served in the nearby towns of Acton, Maynard, and Concord, and coordinated to occur on a night not covered by these towns.
 Many come out of financial need, but many come for companionship or to have someone to talk to.
-It is supported by donations from local businesses, organizations and individuals and run by volunteers from four Littleton Churches: Congregational Church of Littleton, First Church Unitarian, St. Anne’s Catholic, and the Church of Jesus Christ of Latter Day Saints.
+It is supported by donations from local businesses, organizations and individuals and run by volunteers from four Littleton Churches: Congregational Church of Littleton, First Baptist Church of Littleton, First Church Unitarian, Blessed Trinity Parish-St. Anne’s Catholic, and the Church of Jesus Christ of Latter Day Saints.